Best Rooftop Cargo Box for Family Road Trips

 Will a big cargo box fit my SUV, or will it block the rear hatch?

 Length is the catch.
 A long XXL box can overhang the windshield or stop the rear hatch from opening on a shorter SUV.
-Measure your crossbar spread and your rear-hatch swing first; if your roofline is short, a stubby box like the INNO Wedge Plus 864 fits where a long box won't.
+Measure your crossbar spread and your rear-hatch swing first; if your roofline is short, a genuinely short box fits where a long one won't — the Auto Dynasty carrier here is 53 inches nose to tail, against 61 to 92 inches for the rest.

 Do I need a roof rack already, or does the box include one?